-Alicia Ruppel: Alicia is a Sociologist and is part of the Teldat’s Corporate Marketing Department.
-Within this department she is especially involved in Design and Events, among other corporate marketing areas
+Alicia Ruppel: Sociologist and part of the Teldat’s Corporate Marketing Department, Alicia is especially involved in Design, Events and Video Production.

 The following example will probably clarify the issue we had last week regarding the alternative approaches to ALL IP solution.
 A system which is automatically provisioned with basic functions such as Internet access, registering SIP/VoIP accounts, and a setup for basic telephony should also provide Wi-Fi for guests and business partners.

 Providing a wireless LAN for guests and customers is mandatory in many economic sectors where various business interests are pursued.
 In hotels, wireless LAN has been established for a long time.
 Cafés and system catering try to encourage guests to stay longer by offering wireless LAN and thus increase sales.